sup3rmark/Send-PlexLibraryUpdate/README.md

 - It uses the default Plex port, 32400.
 - The sender email address will be what's defined in your credentials in Windows Credential Manager.
 - The to address, unless otherwise specified, will be the same as the sender address.
 Change it at run-time.
 - This defaults to Gmail's SMTP server settings, but that can be overridden with parameters.
-To send from a Gmail account, "Access for less secure apps" must be turned *on*.
-Instructions [here](https://support.google.com/accounts/answer/6010255?hl=en).
 - This will send over SSL, and this can't be overridden.
 Just do it.
 - This defaults to a 7-day lookback period, but that can be changed, if that's what you're into.